Video Games Expenditure Credit :

 A VGDC doesn’t need to take direct responsibility for every aspect of developing the video game, but must have overall accountability for the game.

-However, games designed for advertising, gambling or with extreme material cannot be claimed.
+However, games designed for advertising purposes, gambling or with extreme material cannot be claimed.

 Qualifying games must be intended for the general public and must be certified as "British" by the British Film Institute by passing the Cultural Test.